yoyoberenguer/Cobra/README.md

 Cobra is a 2D space game with vertical scrolling (also called shmups), written exclusively in python 3.6 (using pygam & cython) and playable with PS3 controller and/or keyboard.
-The project is under active development (no GUI available right now), but the coding is going pretty smoothly and I hope to deliver a solid engine within a few months with a couple playable levels.
+The project is under active development, but the coding is going pretty smoothly and I hope to deliver a solid engine within a few months with a couple of playable levels.

+Screendump are taken from the most recent engine that will be used for a commercial version of Cobra See also the GUI screendump at the bottom of the page.

+If you are curious or interest by the project, you can always drop me a line at yoyoberenguer@gmail.com

 ![alt text](https://github.com/yoyoberenguer/Cobra/blob/master/Screendump0.png)